Photo-taking and shopping at Chinatown Chinese New Year Light-Up 2017.

-Devoted half the day to taking photos for my Chinese New Year in Singapore hub over at HubPages.
-Ventured down to the Chinatown festive market in the late afternoon and remained there till nine.
-By the time I reached home around eleven, my feet were killing me and my back sore from carrying my gear.
+Devoted half the day to taking photos for my Chinese New Year in Singapore article over at Holidappy.com, before venturing down to the Chinatown festive market in the late afternoon.
+By the time I reached home at around eleven, my feet were killing me and my back sore from carrying my gear.
 Despite that, I didn’t go to bed till after two.
 I was invigorated, as much as I was exhausted.

 I could be mistaken about this.
-This year’s Chinese New Year festive light-up feels somewhat dimmer.
+This year’s Chinatown Chinese New Year Light-Up 2017 feels somewhat dimmer compared to previous years.
 The decorations and festive lights also appear sparser.
-An effort at energy conservation?
+Are these efforts at energy conservation?
 Reduced funds due to the gloomy retail situation?
 Either way, it didn’t seem to affect the mood of the shoppers.
-Everybody was enthusiastic as ever.
+Everybody was as enthusiastic as ever.

 Beyond the Chinatown Festive Market and Chinese New Year Light-Up

-One bad thing came out of this evening.
-Since my last overseas trip two years ago, I’ve pretty much neglected my camera.
-I’ve forgotten how enjoyable it is to just stroll aimlessly and shoot away.
-To be reacquainted with this joy quickly brings on the standard scourge for all hobbyists.
+To be reacquainted with this joy then brings on the standard scourge for all hobbyists.
 I began to long for an updated camera.
 One of those snazzy new models with HD movie capabilities, built-in filters and five times the number of focus points as mine.
-For the moment, I’m able to suppress this urge.
-I’m able to keep it in check.
-But for how long?
-Urg … I’m surfing Nikon’s page as I write this post.
+For the moment, I’m able to suppress this … urge.
+But, for how long?
+Urg!’m surfing Nikon’s page as I write this post.
 Temptation does strike anywhere and anytime, doesn’t it?
 And once it bites, this doggie doesn’t let go.
-(It’s the Year of the Dog, next, next year)

 Read my other Festive Celebrations in Singapore posts.